slowernews/wisdom-tldr/README.md

 > *'The highest form of the art of power is the ability to distinguish the wolves from the lambs, the foxes from hares, the hawks from vultures.'*

+CHALLENGE: bias is everywhere.
+Be specially careful when facing new ideas.<br>
-CHALLENGES: too much info is also prone to bias: you'll always find confirmation to your pre-existing beliefs and assumptions.
+Too much info is also prone to bias: you'll always find confirmation to your pre-existing beliefs and assumptions.

+> *'Everything we hear is an opinion, not a fact.
+Everything we see is a perspective, not the truth.'*

+> *'The hardest thing to explain is the glaringly evident that everyone has decided not to see.' -- Ayn Rand*

+> *'You always get exaggerated notions of things you don’t know anything about.' -- Albert Camus*

+> *'An unfamiliar city is a fine thing.
+That’s the time and place when you can suppose that all of the people you meet are nice.' -- Louis Céline*

+> *'Each generation imagines itself to be more intelligent than the one that went before it, and wiser than the one that comes after it.' -- Orwell*

+> *'Nothing is as simple at seems at first, or as hopeless as it seems in the middle, or as finished as it seems in the end.'*